-- Effective until 21 May 2021, direct and transit flights are suspended from the following countries.
-Entry is suspended for all travellers originating in these countries: - o Albania, Algeria, Argentina, Australia, Austria, Belgium, Bosnia and Herzegovina, Botswana, Brazil, Bulgaria, Cameroon, Croatia, Cyprus, Czech Republic, Denmark, Egypt, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Kuwait, Latvia, Lebanon, Lithuania, Luxembourg, Malta, Mozambique, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Tunisia, Turkey, Ukraine and the United Kingdom.

-- Entry is permitted for Moroccan citizens and foreign residents of Morocco, as well as their families, and authorised foreign business visitors. - All travellers to Morocco over the age of 11 are required to present: - a certificate of a negative PCR COVID-19 test result issued not more than 72 hours before boarding their flight, in English, French or Arabic; - a printed copy of a completed passenger health form. - Travel authorisation from a Moroccan consulate.
+- Effective 15 June 2021: - International flights resume. - Travellers from list A countries (those not in list B) can enter Morocco with a vaccination certificate and a negative result of a PCR test taken within 48 hours before entry. - Travellers from list B countries can enter with an exceptional travel 0 authorization, a negative result of a PCR test taken within 48 hours before entry and a mandatory 10-day isolation. - Effective until 21 May 2021, direct and transit flights are suspended from the following countries.
+Entry is suspended for all travellers originating in these countries: - Albania, Algeria, Argentina, Australia, Austria, Belgium, Bosnia and 0 Herzegovina, Botswana, Brazil, Bulgaria, Cameroon, Croatia, Cyprus, Czech Republic, Denmark, Egypt, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Kuwait, Latvia, Lebanon, Lithuania, Luxembourg, Malta, Mozambique, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Tunisia, Turkey, Ukraine and the United Kingdom. - Entry is permitted for Moroccan citizens and foreign residents of Morocco, as well as their families, and authorised foreign business visitors. - All travellers to Morocco over the age of 11 are required to present: - a certificate of a negative PCR COVID-19 test result issued not more than 72 0 hours before boarding their flight, in English, French or Arabic; - a printed copy of a completed passenger health form.
+0 - Travel authorisation from a Moroccan consulate.
+0